 I love this question and I offered my new friend the following three “baby steps” to help her cultivate the ability to check-in on what she needs in the moment:

 - Morning body scan.
 When you first wake up in the morning, pause before you jump out of bed.
 Close your eyes, take some deep breaths and slowly scan your body from the crown of your head down to your shoulders, your torso, your hips, knees, feet.
 Reflect on, “What do I most need today?”
 It could be in the physical, emotional or spiritual realm.
-Sometimes my body says, “Kale!” and often it’s, “You need to reschedule the 4:00 p.m. meeting, you’re over-scheduled.”
+Sometimes my body says, “Kale!” and often it’s, “You need to reschedule the 4:00 p.m. meeting, you’re over-booked.”
 It takes courage to respond to your needs.

 - Self-compassion check-in.
 Research in the area of self-compassion tells us that nurturing self-touch has a significant impact on our ability to feel kinder towards ourselves.
 Throughout your day, pause, place your hand on the center of your chest and ask, “What do I need?”
 The more you do this, the more natural it starts to feel.
 You can even practice this in a work meeting or in the midst of an argument; no one will even know that you’re working on self-nurturing.